Désolé. Actuellement, cette page n'existe pas en français.

 Based on this patient-specific DNA data, healthcare providers can make informed choices about prescribing medications that work better for patients with specific DNA profiles, while avoiding medications established as less effective or dangerous.
 Doctors can also leverage DNA data to schedule specific preventative screenings and initiate targeted, genetic therapies.

-The building blocks for new, targeted therapies - namely DNA and RNA components - can be produced cost-efficiently and on an industrial scale thanks to the invention by Polish researcher Wojciech Stec, a finalist for the European Inventor Award in the year 2006.
+The building blocks for new, targeted therapies - namely DNA and RNA components - can be produced cost-efficiently and on an industrial scale thanks to the invention by Polish researcher Wojciech Stec.

-Custom-made proteins synthesised according to a method developed by European Inventor Award 2012 finalists Jason Chin and Oliver Rackham are revolutionising therapeutics, such as insulin treatment, and can be used to detect prostate, ovarian, and colon cancer.
+Custom-made proteins synthesised according to the method developed by Jason Chin and Oliver Rackham are revolutionising therapeutics.
+It is can also be used to detect prostate, ovarian, and colon cancer.